 Floating/variable interest rate

 This is the opposite of a fixed interest rate in that the rate fluctuates in conjunction with the market.
 This can be appealing as the rates are generally lower to begin with, especially if the market is trending downwards.

 Gross profit is calculated on total sales minus expenses.
 Expenses can include, but are not limited to transport, labour costs and marketing.

 Guarantors are usually required if you’re just starting out and don’t have enough credit history.
-The guarantor agrees to cover all balances if a
+The guarantor agrees to cover all balances if you owe a

 A journal is a record of all financial transactions by the date they were made.
 Records are kept before being transferred to the appropriate accounts in the ledger (such as “accounts receivable” or “accounts payable”).

 This is a legal obligation to repay/settle debts.
 These are generally listed in business balance sheets and include things like wages, taxes and accounts payable.

-A lien is a person’s right to retain possession of a property until the owner pays what is owed.
+A lien is a person’s right to retain possession of a property until the owner pays what they owe.

 This shows the value of your small business, which is determined by your total current assets minus any liabilities.
 Generally, this is calculated by subtracting liabilities by your total assets.